-Annotated bibliographies are usually compiled for the purposes of an extended research project and are intended to provide a comprehensive, yet focused, overview of the critical discussions on a topic.
+They are usually used in research projects to provide a comprehensive but focused overview of the critical discussions on a topic.

-- your selected sources demonstrate your knowledge of the field and research skills
+- your selected sources demonstrate your knowledge of the subject area and demonstrate good research skills